 Conservation of Energy and Resources

-By ensuring the prevention of the manufacture of new steel, vehicle recycling helps to reduce the emission of greenhouse gases into the environment.
+Vehicle recycling ensures that steel is recycled instead of being newly manufactured, which helps to reduce the emission of greenhouse gases into the environment.
 It also helps to conserve energy, as melting down existing steel is more efficient than refining iron ores.

-Other materials utilised to manufacture vehicles, such as plastic, can be very damaging to the environment and, as vehicles are mass produced, the production of new plastic utilises big amounts of energy and new resources.
+Other materials used to manufacture vehicles, such as plastic, can be very damaging to the planet and, as vehicles are mass produced, the production of new plastic utilises large amount of energy and new resources.
 Take a look at what can be recycled in a car to see all the different components that are transformed into new products.

-At Morecambe Metals we ensure all vehicles are recycled properly; we are an authorised treatment facility, guaranteeing that every vehicle is adequately disposed of to current standards and legislations.
-Our team is composed of professional and expert members who are aware of the potential environmental harm that end of life vehicles can cause, and will ensure all procedures are followed.
+At Morecambe Metals, we ensure that all vehicles are recycled properly and guarantee that every car is adequately disposed of to current standards and legislation.
+Our team is made up of professional and expert members who are aware of the potential environmental harm that end-of-life vehicles can cause and will make sure that all procedures are followed.

-If you want to know more about how we can help you and about our services, you can get in touch with us by giving us a call on 01524 69191; our skilled team is always happy to answer any query you might have.
+If you want to know more about how we can help you, or want to learn more about our scrap metal recycling processes or our vehicle recycling services, contact us today on 01524 69191.
+Our skilled team is happy to answer any questions you may have.